Thenlie/mdnman/lib/javascript/web_api/fedcm_api/index.md

 1. [IdP integration with FedCM](/en-US/docs/Web/API/FedCM_API/IDP_integration) — what an identity provider needs to provide so that an RP can integrate with it.
 2. [RP federated sign-in](/en-US/docs/Web/API/FedCM_API/RP_sign-in) — the FedCM functionality an RP needs to use to sign a user in using their IdP account.
 A FedCM sign-in request is initiated using the {{domxref("CredentialsContainer.get", "navigator.credentials.get()")}} method.

+> [!NOTE]
-> **Note:** [Google Sign In](https://developers.google.com/identity/gsi/web/guides/overview) is an example of an IdP that already supports FedCM.
+> [Google Sign In](https://developers.google.com/identity/gsi/web/guides/overview) is an example of an IdP that already supports FedCM.
 [Migrate to FedCM](https://developers.google.com/identity/gsi/web/guides/fedcm-migration) provides instructions for RPs wishing to migrate existing apps using Google Sign In to federated sign-in.

 ## Permissions Policy integration and `<iframe>` support

-The {{httpheader("Permissions-Policy/identity-credentials-get", "identity-credentials-get")}} [Permissions-Policy](/en-US/docs/Web/HTTP/Permissions_Policy) can be used to control permission to use FedCM, more specifically usage of the {{domxref("CredentialsContainer.get", "get()")}} method.
+The {{httpheader("Permissions-Policy/identity-credentials-get", "identity-credentials-get")}} [Permissions-Policy](/en-US/docs/Web/HTTP/Guides/Permissions_Policy) can be used to control permission to use FedCM, more specifically usage of the {{domxref("CredentialsContainer.get", "get()")}} method.

 Developers can explicitly grant permission for an {{htmlelement("iframe")}} to use FedCM via the `allow` attribute: